EbadAnsari/MiniArcade/README.md

 # 🎮 Tic Tac Toe – Multiplayer Web Game

-A modern, interactive Tic Tac Toe game built with **React.js**, designed for both fun and learning.
+A modern, interactive Tic Tac Toe game built with **React & Typescript**, designed for both fun and learning.
 This project supports **Player vs Player** and **Player vs Computer** modes and features a **real-time score monitor** that keeps track of wins and ties during gameplay.

 ## ✨ Features